Anthony-Vuong/TactBot/README.md

 ✔️08/08/2021: Testing color tracing - original test object (orange inhaler) was no longer detected by openCV.
 Weird since it worked the previous night - may have to do with the lighting and color shading.
 Switched to a purple cup, but openCV detected it as more of blue color.
 Making a change RGB/HSV change helped openCV detect and trace the cup.

+✔️08/08/2021: Still waiting on more parts.
+Battery powering motor controller is possible with Duracell battery and 12v battery pack.
+Will test spinning motor to see how it holds up.